Kilerd/gotcha/README.md

     pub last_login_at: DateTime<Utc>,
 }
 ```
-the struct derived `Crud` would auto generate methods like:
+the struct derived `Domain` would auto generate methods like:
 - `find_by_id` return optional entity
 - `fetch_one_by_id` return entity or raise
 - `fetch_all` return all entities